facebook/winterfell/examples/README.md

 * **sequence length** is the term of the Fibonacci sequence to compute.
 Currently, this must be a power of 2.
 The default is 1,048,576 (same as 2<sup>20</sup>).

-For example, the following command will generate and very a proof for computing a Fibonacci sequence up to 1024th term.
+For example, the following command will generate and verify a proof for computing a Fibonacci sequence up to 1024th term.
 ```
 ./target/release/winterfell fib -n 1024
 ```